tienfeek/chute-tutorials/Android/User Avatars/README.md

 Introduction
 ====

-UserAvatars is an Android application which demonstrates how to create an avatar and upload it into a chute.
+UserAvatars is a tutorial project which demonstrates how to create an avatar and upload it into a chute.
 This app includes Chute SDK library, searches for images on the device, displays the images in a grid view, crops the selected image from the grid, uploads it in a chute and displays it.

 ![IIMG_Useravatar1](https://github.com/chute/chute-tutorials/raw/master/Android/User%20Avatars/screenshots/IIMG_Useravatar1.png)![IIMG_Useravatar2](https://github.com/chute/chute-tutorials/raw/master/Android/User%20Avatars/screenshots/IIMG_Useravatar2.png)![IIMG_Useravatar3](https://github.com/chute/chute-tutorials/raw/master/Android/User%20Avatars/screenshots/IIMG_Useravatar3.png)![IIMG_Useravatar4](https://github.com/chute/chute-tutorials/raw/master/Android/User%20Avatars/screenshots/IIMG_Useravatar4.png)